state-hiu/hiu.state.gov/guides/_posts/0100-01-05-open-geo-data.md

 layout: guide
 category: guides
 title: "Publishing Open Geospatial Data"
-description: "This guide provides instructions for how to publish open geospatial data to [data.gov](http://www.data.gov/) and HDX(https://data.hdx.rwlabs.org/) using [GeoNode](http://geonode.org/), specifically [State GeoNode](http://geonode.state.gov/)."
+description: "This guide provides instructions for how to publish open geospatial data to [Data.gov](http://www.data.gov/) and [Humanitarian Data Exchange](https://data.hdx.rwlabs.org/) (HDX) using [GeoNode](http://geonode.org/), specifically [State GeoNode](http://geonode.state.gov/).
+State GeoNode is a digital service provided by the U.S. Department of State for publishing open geographic data produced by or compiled by the U.S. Government to the public, U.S. Government decision-makers, and partners on complex emergencies, natural disasters, and diplomatic activities world-wide."
 version: 1.0
 date_published: 2015-10-13
 featured: false